Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Main result

 \begin{Remark} 1.
 It is false that every open subset $\Omega\subset M$ with smooth boundary satisfies\footnote{But of course this statement is true by Proposition \ref{scal1} and Theorem \ref{main2} b), if $M$ is geodesically complete, as then $W^{1,2}(M )=W^{1,2}_0(M )$ \cite{aubin}. } (\ref{asoiss}).
 As a counterexample, one can consider the Euclidean ball and its open upper half

 with the Euclidean metric.\\ 2.
 It is shown in \cite{herbst} that in the Euclidean case $\Omega$'s with $\partial \Omega$ having the segment property are Kac regular.
-In fact, many comparable Euclidean results can be found in \cite{stollmann1}.
+In fact, many comparable Euclidean results can be found in P. Stollmann\rq{}s diploma thesis \cite{stollmann1}.
 The segment property is more general then being locally Lipschitz, but is also a concept that does not apply to manifolds. \end{Remark}

 In view of Example \ref{diracc}.3, the following result includes (when applied to $0$-forms) a criterion for a harmonic function $f$ on an open subset $\Omega\subset M$ with $f=0$ $\mu$-a.e. in $M\setminus \Omega$ to have vanishing gradient in $\Omega$ (cf. \cite{herbst} for the Euclidean case):